kelvinyelyen/atlas/README.md

 ## Getting Started
 To get started with this app, simply clone this repository and run `npm install` to install the necessary dependencies.
 You can then run npm start to start the development server.

+## Live Demo
+You can view the live version of this app at https://atlasweatherfocus.vercel.app/

 ## Features
 This weather app includes the following features: